colinleach/r_concepts/concepts/vector-functions/introduction.md

 [1] 5
 ```

+Many statistical functions are also in this category, such as `mean()`.

+For logical vectors, there are `all()` and `any()`.

+## Vector-in, vector-out

-In fact, many functions in R will operate on entire vectors, often giving vector output:
+Many functions in R will operate on entire vectors, often giving vector output.
+This includes most of the mathematical functions:

 ```R
 > sq <- c(4, 9, 16, 25)